newfies-dialer/newfies-dialer/docs/source/user-guide-doc/appointment.rst

 7) Update the last child event status to Paused
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    In some scenario you might want to pause an alarm of being trigged, as an alarm is link to all reoccurence of events created,
+    In some scenario you might want to pause an alarm of being trigged, as an alarm is link to all occurence of an events created,
-    you don't need to update the status of the parent event neither all the childs, you will need to update it for the last event only.
+    you don't need to update the status of the parent event neither all the child, you will need to update it for the last event only.

     You will achieve this by using the API /update_last_child_status/